crispinprojects/speakingcalendar/README.md

 ## How is Speech Generated?

-Words are formed as sequences of elementary speech units.
-A phoneme is the smallest unit of sound that distinguishes one word from another word and there are 44 phonemes in the English language.
-A diphone is a sound unit composed of two adjacent partial phonemes i.e. the second half of the first phoneme and the first half of the second phoneme.

-This voice used by Talk Calendar is derivative work based on the diphone collection created by Alan W Black and Kevin Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the pretty light restrictions detailed [here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
-I have used the same notation and licence for the voices that I have created.
-There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).

-The diphone speech synthesizer uses a small word-to-diphones dictionary of approximately 56,600 English words.
-If a word is not recognised by the dictionary it is skipped over.
-More words will be added in future updates.
+Talk Calendar incorporates a small word-based speech synthesizer used to concatenate and play-back pre-recorded English words using the computer speaker.
+The voice used by this version of Talk Calendar is based on my own recordings and so is subject to same license as the project.
+The voice will be improved and updated in future versions of the project.

 ### Events Database